ingrid-nagell/udemy-terraform-on-azure/notes.md

 In powershell:
 * terraform init: The terraform init command initializes a working directory containing Terraform configuration files.
 This is the first command that should be run after writing a new Terraform configuration or cloning an existing one from version control.
 It is safe to run this command multiple times.
+* terraform init -upgrade
 * terraform plan -out main.tfplan -> Creates a plan comparing the declared state to the existing env.
 * terraform apply main.tfplan: Executes the actions in the terraform plan.
+* terraform destroy

 ## Caveats
-Terraform does not execute in the order of the script, nor does it wait for dependent resources to be created in sequence by Azure
+Terraform does not execute in the order of the script, nor does it wait for dependent resources to be created in sequence by Azure.

 ## Add dependencies
-Important to add the depend_on() to blocks
+Important to add the depend_on() to blocks when depends on other resource, but does not reference it.

 ## Variables
 * Locals
 * Input (variable() + .tfvars)
 * Output

 ## .tfvars
 A nice article on .tfvars files: https://spacelift.io/blog/terraform-tfvars

+## Output values
+"Output values make information about your infrastructure available on the command line, and can expose information for other Terraform configurations to use.
+Output values are similar to return values in programming languages."